xpack-dev-tools/clang-xpack/README-BUILD.md

 > Note: the repository uses submodules; for a successful build it is
 > mandatory to recurse the submodules.

-To use the `xpack-develop` branch of the build scripts, issue:
+For development purposes, clone the `xpack-develop` branch:

 ```sh
 rm -rf ${HOME}/Work/clang-xpack.git; \